-	If you are looking for information regarding a particular University or College in the United States our List of Universities and Colleges may be of assistance.
+If you are seeking knowledge regarding a particular University or College in the United States, our List of Universities and Colleges may be of assistance.

 An astonishing 75% of children with a physical disability can't go to college or vocational school due to the financial burden of their disability.
 The results of this are alarming:

 - 4 out of every 5 working-age Americans with a disability are unemployed.

 - 28% of working-age Americans with a disability live below the poverty level, compared to 9% of their non-disabled peers.

 - On average, the household income of working-age Americans with a disability is 53% lower than that of their non-disabled peers.

 - Of the 53.9 million school-age children 5 to 17, about 2.8 million were reported as having a disability in 2010.

 - Across the states, the percentage of metro area children with disabilities who were enrolled in public schools ranged from 76.5 percent to nearly 100 percent.

 - About 89.4 percent of school-age children with a disability living in metro areas were enrolled in public schools, 7.3 percent were enrolled in private schools and 3.3 percent were not enrolled in school.

 - Rates of disability among school-age children for metropolitan statistical areas ranged from 1.2 to 13.0 percent, while the disability rates for those enrolled in public schools ranged from 1.4 percent to 14.6 percent.